Thiago Galvão

-Thiago Galvão da Silva (born 24 August 1989), commonly known as Thiago Galvão, is a Brazilian footballer who plays for Armenian club FC Alashkert.
-He is most frequently played as either a striker or an attacking midfielder.
+Thiago Galvão da Silva (born 24 August 1989), commonly known as Thiago Galvão, is a Brazilian professional footballer who plays as either a striker or an attacking midfielder.

-Club career
+Career

 Thiago Galvão played in Brazil with Paulista Futebol Clube from 2007 to 2010.
 In 2011, he joined Serbian side Sloboda Užice.

 Sloboda Užice

 Thiago Galvão and Paulista teammate Ricardinho came to Serbia in January 2011 and played 11 matches with newly promoted FK Sloboda Point Sevojno until the end of the season.
 He made his league debut coming on as a late substitute against FK Spartak Zlatibor Voda in April 2011.

 2010–11 season

 Upon joining Sloboda in 2011, Thiago Galvão spent the first season adjusting to the league in Serbia, during which he didn't score a single goal in the 11 games he appeared in.

 2011–12 season

 His exhibitions from previous season satisfied the club management and during summer he was offered to stay, while Ricardinho returned to Brazil.
 He immediately responded by being named the best player of the main tournament his club played during summer pre-season.

 During the summer Sloboda changed much of the squad.
 As a result, Thiago got more playing time and started 29 games out of 29 games he played.
 Even though he played as a striker at Paulista, coach Ljubiša Stamenković gave him the role of an attacking midfielder.
 In the first half of the 2011–12 season, he and Filip Kasalica (before he departed to join Red Star Belgrade) were listed as the most formidable striker partnership in the entire league.
 Thiago scored 6 goals and had 8 assists that season and was one of the best players in the league, attracting interest from domestic clubs as well as clubs from the Western Europe.